BU-Spark/ds-ciss-policy-docs/task-a/readme.md

 ```
 - [extraction.py] is the main file that contains the functions to extract the information from the policy documents.
 - [run_test.py] is the file that generate the sample test result and store the result in a csv file. csv file will contain the extracted information and the corresponding reasons.
+- [sample.py](sample.py) is used to take a subset of documents and store them into the `sample/` folder.
+Run `python sample.py` to see usage.
+- [test-1.ipynb] is the jupyter notebook that can run test on function seperately.
 - [utils.py] is the file that contains the helper functions.
-- [test.ipynb] is the jupyter notebook that can run test on function seperately.

 ## Useful Commands
 To start the test, run the following command: